aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ## Simplified Directions

 The goal of this program is to take a string of text from a file and convert it into a list of tokens (numbers).
-Along with printing the tokens you will need to sort the words of the string in aphabetical order, print the number of unique words, *N*, and print those *N* words each on a newline.
+Along with printing the tokens you will need to sort the words of the string in aphabetical order, print the number of unique words, *N*, and print those *N* unique words each on a newline.

 A word's **token** is its position aphabetically relative to the list of *N* unique words.
 When printing the tokens, you must print a newline after every period.
 All of these will be printed to an output file, not the console.
 The maximum length of the input file is 10,000 characters.
-There are no capital letters and the only delimiters will be whitespace (' ' and '\n) and periods ('.').
+There are no capital letters, and the only non-alphabetical characters will be whitespace (`' '` and `'\n'`) and periods (`'.'`).

 <u>**Example:**</u>